amandeepmittal/amanhimself.dev/content/posts/redux-persist-in-react-native-with-async-storage.md

 ## Add a reducer

-Whenever an action has triggered, the state of the application changes.
+Whenever an action is triggered, the state of the application changes.
 The handling of the application’s state is done by a reducer.

 A reducer is a pure function that calculates the next state based on the initial or previous state.
 It always produces the same output if the state is unchanged.
 It takes two inputs—the state and action—and must return the default state.